-The overall objective of this evaluation is to undertake a systematic review of the existing human, experimental animal (non-human mammals), and mechanistic studies to develop hazard identification conclusions about whether fluoride exposure is associated with neurobehavioral effects.
-The systematic review will be based on guidance outlined in the Office of Health Assessment and Translation (OHAT) Handbook for Conducting a Literature-Based Health Assessment (NTP 2015a).
+The overall objective of this evaluation is to undertake a systematic review of the existing human, experimental animal (non-human mammals), and mechanistic studies to develop hazard identification conclusions about whether fluoride exposure is associated with neurodevelopmental and cognitive effects.
+The systematic review will be based on guidance outlined in the Office of Health Assessment and Translation (OHAT) Handbook for Conducting a Literature-Based Health Assessment (NTP 2015a, 2019).